tefkah/emacs-docs-converter/pages/Accessing-Mouse.md

 *   Function: **posn-actual-col-row** *position*

-    Return the actual row and column in `position`, as a cons cell `(col . row)`<!-- /@w -->.
+    Return the actual row and column in `position`, as a cons cell `(col . row)`.
 The values are the actual row and column numbers in the window given by `position`.
 See [Click Events](Click-Events.html), for details.
 The function returns `nil` if `position` does not include actual position values; in that case `posn-col-row` can be used to get approximate values.

     Note that this function doesn’t account for the visual width of characters on display, like the number of visual columns taken by a tab character or an image.
 If you need the coordinates in canonical character units, use `posn-col-row` instead.